Sympoietic SystemCustom Software, Weather Data, Sky, Camera. Variable dimensions and duration.

-Expectations of artificial typically drawn from expectations of ourselves as autonomous, thinking agents.
+Expectations of artificial intelligence are typically drawn from expectations of ourselves as autonomous, thinking agents.
 However, humans are social as well as cognitive beings; they make worlds by interacting with one another, with objects, and with systems.
 Dempster and Haraway have called this phenomenon “sympoiesis,” or “making-together.”
 Here, the observed weather becomes the curator of an exhibition.

 The project was developed for the Harvard Art Museums’ Lightbox Gallery, which is located between a glass roof above and a sweeping courtyard view below.
 Using weather data and a camera feed of the sky, a custom software continuously selects works from the museum’s collections by linking color between meteorological observations and image metadata.
 Artworks are presented on a digital display, and the color of the sky outside tints the naturally- lighted gallery.
 A contact microphone attached to the glass roof creates a soundscape, subtly meandering between indoors and out.